 How to index app local data

-In Windows 8, you can index the local stored data for your app via the Windows Search Service (WSS).
+You can index the local stored data for your app via the Windows Search Service (WSS).

 The main advantages in using WSS to index your app data are: